svartm/color-demo-frontend/README.md

 Main technologies used are [preact](https://preactjs.com/) and [vite](https://vitejs.dev/).
 A dockerized nginx web server is serving the static production build on an ec2 instance.

 ### Game Hint
-Only "web-safe" colors are generated, so most are guessable within a few tries by using values 00, 33, 66, 99, aa, cc, or ff for each channel.
+Only "web-safe" colors are generated, so most are guessable within a few tries by using values 00, 33, 66, 99, cc, or ff for each channel.